ExeClim/Isca/docs/source/modules/introduction.rst

 specifies the horizontal (in this case, spectral T42) and vertical (25 pressure levels) resolution.
 Runs at T42 by default.
 If the horizontal resolution is not T42, make sure the input files (such as land masks) are changed and add ``exp.set_resolution(*RESOLUTION)`` after exp is defined.
+Other common spectral resolutions are T21 and T85.

 ::